Lazy-Solutions/Lazys-Gameservices/readme.md

 This project is a matchmaking service built with JavaScript and Node.js.
 It provides functionality for matching players based on various criteria.
 The service follows the requirements listed below:

+#### Note on TypeScript. ####

+Simplicity is key.
+I enjoy the freedom of being able to run my code without the need for compilation steps.
+Plus, I wish to work closer to the core of JavaScript.
+It allows me to dive deeper into the language and learn more along the way.

 ## Project Requirements

 - JavaScript and Node.js: The code is implemented using JavaScript and runs on Node.js.